BloomTech-Labs/scribble-stadium-be/README.md

 > Make sure to update the details of the app name, description and version in
 > the `package.json` and `config/jsdoc.js` files.

+## Making Commits/Pushes/Merges
+**Be sure to read this:** This project is set up to have 3 databases all-in-all.
+When working locally, we have our local DB instance which affects no-one but ourself.
+Second, we have our "developer-mode" database (updates according to the 'staging' branch).
+Third, we will have our production database.  **The workflow for this project differs from some other projects: we will be merging to staging before we merge to main.**  When making pull requests, you will want to first merge them into "staging" instead of "main."
+This does two things: first, allows us to keep our developer database up-to-date, and second, gives us the opportunity to test changes first in the staging DB before sending it live to our main DB (which will be attached to the 'main' branch).
+It is crucial to keep this workflow, since in production the developer-mode database will need to be functioning identically to our production database, which will allow us to test bugs, simulate game stages, etc.

+For information about developer mode, view the front end repository's documentation.
 ## Useful Info

 - Walkthrough video explaining some of the features can be seen [here](https://www.youtube.com/watch?v=K5k19qWKHbI&feature=youtu.be)